What are the age requirements for 4-H'ers?

 What if a member wants to switch clubs after the enrollment deadline?

 Once members are registered with a club they are required to complete that 4-H year with that club.
-In rare cases club members may be allowed to transfer membership; for instance, if the member's original club goes inactive.
-In that case, the 4-H Extension Educator would work with the youth to get them and their projects transfered to a new and appropriate club.
+In rare cases, club members may be allowed to transfer membership; for instance, if the member's original club goes inactive.
+In that case, the 4-H Extension Educator would work with the youth to get them and their projects transferred to a new and appropriate club.

 How often does a 4-H club meet?